 - 1. Procedures to be followed when submitting an application to the Licensing Committee for consideration; - i) The Council's Officers will liaise with the Committee Section to arrange a suitable date for the meeting.
 The applicant and Members of the Committee will be informed of this date in writing and a copy of the procedure note will be included for the applicant. - ii) The applicant and Council's Officers will submit any written evidence to the Committee Section for inclusion in the agenda by a given date.
 If the evidence is to be verbal, this should be stated. - iii) If witnesses are to be called the Committee Section must be notified prior to the hearing. - iv) Any application for adjournment because of late submission of papers, will in principle be considered sympathetically by the Committee. - 2.
-The procedure to be followed by the Licensing Committee: - i) For each individual case the applicant and any representatives will be admitted into the Microsoft Teams meeting at the same time as the appropriate Council's Officers.
-Witnesses will be admitted at the same time unless there are any objections. - ii) The District Solicitor will introduce the applicant, any representatives, witnesses and the Council's Officers to the Members of the Committee. - iii) The Chair will introduce Members of the Committee. - iv) The Chair will then go through the procedure as follows:
+The procedure to be followed by the Licensing Committee: - i) For each individual case the applicant and any representatives will be shown into the Committee Room at the same time as the appropriate Council's Officers.
+Witnesses will enter the room at the same time unless there are any objections. - ii) The District Solicitor will introduce the applicant, any representatives, witnesses and the Council's Officers to the Members of the Committee. - iii) The Chair will introduce Members of the Committee. - iv) The Chair will then go through the procedure as follows:

 - a) Officers representing the Council will present the case for the Council.
 They may present such witnesses as they believe are appropriate. - b) Officers representing the Council, and any witnesses, will then answer questions from the applicant or his/her representative, and from Members of the Committee. - c) The applicant or his/her representative will then present the applicant's case.
 They may present such witnesses as they believe are appropriate. - d) The applicant or his/her representative, and any witnesses, will then answer questions from the Committee and the Council's Officers. - e) The Council's Officers will then sum up on behalf of the Council. - f) The applicant or his/her representative will then sum up. - g) The applicant and his/her representative will then be asked whether they consider they have had an opportunity to say anything that they wish to say and the Committee will take into account any comments, which are then made.
-The Chair of the Committee will then ask the Council's Officers presenting the case the same question and will again take account of any comments made. - h) The Council's Officers, the applicant and his/her representative, all witnesses, press and public, will then be asked to leave the Microsoft Teams meeting to allow the Committee to make their decision on the evidence presented.
+The Chair of the Committee will then ask the Council's Officers presenting the case the same question and will again take account of any comments made. - h) The Council's Officers, the applicant and his/her representative, all witnesses, press and public, will then be asked to withdraw from the meeting whilst the Committee makes their decision on the evidence presented. - i) The applicant and his/her representative, the Council's Officers, all witnesses, press and public, will be invited back into the meeting to be informed of the Committee's decision.